Status: In Development

 Report Completion Trigger

-When a research report finishes generating, a background task is queued (Trigger.dev) for video generation.
+When a research report finishes generating, a Trigger.dev task is queued for video generation.
 The user sees a “Video generating…” indicator with estimated time.

 Key Technical Challenges